Bachelor of Architecture and Future Environments

 In your second semester you develop a proposal for a building of medium to large scale and complexity.

-As part of your degree, you can study a minor or elective courses from another AUT degree, enabling you to pursue an area of interest from a wide range of subjects.
+As part of your degree, you can study a minor from another AUT degree, enabling you to pursue an area of interest from a wide range of subjects.
+A minor is smaller than a major.
+It usually consists of four courses.

-To become a registered architect, you need a three-year bachelor’s degree, a two-year Master of Architecture (Professional) and two years (3,300 hours) of professional practice under the supervision of a registered practising architect.
+To become a registered architect, you need a three-year bachelor’s degree, a two-year Master of Architecture (Professional) and 5,250 hours of professional practice under the supervision of a registered practising architect.

 Successful completion of the Bachelor of Architecture and Future Environments will enable students to apply for entry into the Master of Architecture (Professional), which is designed to meet the competency requirements for professional registration as an architect in New Zealand and Australia.